OfficeDev/office-dev-program-docs/docs/terms-and-conditions.md

 a.	**No additional rights granted.** We reserve all rights not expressly granted under this Agreement, and no other rights are granted under this Agreement by implication or estoppel or otherwise.

 b.	**Notices.**
-You must send notices by mail to the address listed for Microsoft Corporation, Attention: Office Products Group – Office 365 Developer, with a copy to:
+You must send notices by mail to the address listed for Microsoft Corporation, Attention: Office Products Group – Microsoft 365 Developer, with a copy to:
-Microsoft Corporate, External and Legal Affairs (Office Products Group – Office 365 Developer) One Microsoft Way
+Microsoft Corporate, External and Legal Affairs (Office Products Group – Microsoft 365 Developer) One Microsoft Way
 Redmond, WA 98052 USA
 You agree to receive electronic notices from us related to the Services, which will be sent by email to your specified end user or administrator contact information or presented to you in the Service experience.
 Notices are effective on the date on the return receipt for mail, the date sent for email, and the date presented if within the Service experience.